 With thousands of miles of hiking, biking and kayaking trails.
 Plus, an extensive network of equestrian and ORV riding trails.
 It's easy to see why Michigan is considered the #1 trail state in the nation.

-Tucked among the natural beauty of Michigan is a vast network of trails covering all corners of the state.
-Start with the Iron Belle, the nation's longest designated state trail then move on the the countless "out-and-backs" that dot the state.
-You'll soon see that Michigan hiking and biking trails traverse diverse terrains and abundant ecosystems.
+Tucked among the natural beauty of Michigan is a vast system of trails covering all corners of the state.
+Start with the Iron Belle, the nation's longest designated state trail, then move on the the countless "out-and-backs" that dot the state.
+You'll soon see that Michigan has plenty of places to hike, whether it's backpacking trails, causual walking trails or running trails that carry you over diverse terrains and through abundant ecosystems.

 Michigan also boasts more than 2,700 miles of rails-to-trails and is home to the International Mountain Biking Association Silver Level Ride Center in Copper Harbor.
-And then there's other type of trails--3,000+ miles of water trails, equestrian trails and more than 3,100 passion-filled miles of off-road vehicle trails for you to discover.
-Are you ready to hit the trail in Pure Michigan?
+And if that's not enough, Michigan also has 3,000+ miles of water trails for kayaking or canoeing, more than a thousand miles of state-designated trails open to equestrian riders, and more than 3,100 passion-filled miles of off-road vehicle trails for you to discover.
+So the question is, are you ready to go out for adventure in Pure Michigan?

 The open road.
 It takes on many forms, from the scenic highways to the rugged trails.
 From the sand covered, to the well-traveled.
 They lead us to the beauty of nature and the beauty of simple pleasures.
 The open road is alive and well, and waiting to take us to Pure Michigan.